bwright70/Guide-to-Legos/Circles.md

 From the left construction circle's center make a horizontal construction line and a verticle construction line.
 Dimension them to both be 8mm.
 Then draw a construction line at their end points to make a right triangle.

-At the end of the horizontal construction line draw a construction circle and dimension it to be #Tube_Width or 5mm.
+At the end of the horizontal construction line draw a construction circle and dimension it to be #Tube_Width(5mm).
 Then on the verticle construction line create a perpendicular construction line.
 Dimension it to be 8mm, make it's mid point the verticle construction line, and dimension it's mid point to be 8mm away from the origin.

 Like so:

 <img src="Photos/Circle(12).PNG">

 At the end point of the second horizontal line (the one that isn't a part of the triangle) make a two concentric circles.
-Dimension the first to be #Tube_Width or 5mm and the second to be a #Half_Unit or 0.75mm from the first circle.
+Dimension the first to be #Tube_Width(5mm) and the second to be a #Half_Unit(0.75mm) from the first circle.

 Make another set of circles at the other end of the construction line.